 Here are the main measurements we use to objectively evaluate TV performance.

 A gamut represents every color a television is capable of producing, which is still a subset of every color the human eye can see.
 For Ultra HD (4K) and HD (720p and 1080p) TVs, we measure against a standard gamut measurement called Rec.
 709. The higher the percentage, which can exceed 100 percent, the greater the range of color the display can reproduce.

 We compare colors in these gamuts to what the TVs we're testing can reproduce.
 This means measuring test patterns on the TV that use all three primary colors (red, green and blue) and all three secondary colors (cyan, magenta and yellow).

 We test all TVs using the same method, so we can make direct comparisons among different models.
-We use the same pitch-black room for each test and then compare brightness of the whitest white and blackest black the TV can display.
+We use the same pitch-black room for each test and then compare the brightness of the whitest white and the blackest black the TV can display.
 A higher number is better, with anything above 500:1 being comparable to the contrast ratio found on a typical movie theater screen.

 Gamma vs. Contrast

 Ever watched a scary movie and been annoyed because everything is so bright that you can easily see the monster lurking in the shadows?
 That's probably because the TV's gamma is too low.

 Whereas contrast ratio compares the whitest white to the darkest black, gamma concerns the "mid-tones" in between.
 The lower the gamma, the more washed-out the shadows may appear, and the higher the gamma, the less detail is found in those shadows.

 We have found that, as with contrast measurements, there is significant variance among manufacturers and models, and the objective data we could gather on gamma levels bears little resemblance to the actual viewing experience.
 As such, we opt to discuss it in our subjective evaluation of a display.